Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 131 of Meeus index or 1084 from Brown series.

-The length of the lunation is 29 days, 7 hours and 22 minutes.
+The length of this lunation is 29 days, 7 hours and 22 minutes and it is 53 minutes shorter than the upcoming lunation's length.
 This is the year's shortest synodic month of 2010.
-It is 53 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 22 minutes shorter than the mean synodic month length.
 It is 47 minutes longer compared to 21st century's shortest synodic month length.

-9 days after point of perigee on 10 August 2010 at 17:56 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 4 days, until the Moon reaches the point of next apogee on 25 August 2010 at 05:51 in ♓ Pisces.
+9 days since point of perigee on 10 August 2010 at 17:56 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 4 days until the Moon reaches the point of next apogee on 25 August 2010 at 05:51 in ♓ Pisces.

-Moon is in ascending node in ♑ Capricorn at 12:13 crossing the ecliptic from South to North to meet descending node 14 days later on 4 September 2010 at 00:16 in ♋ Cancer.
+Moon is in ascending node in ♑ Capricorn at 12:13 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 14 days until Moon's next descending node later on 4 September 2010 at 00:16 in ♋ Cancer.

-1 day since the previous standstill on 18 August 2010 at 17:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.929°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.807° at the point of next northern standstill on 2 September 2010 at 11:20 in ♊ Gemini.
+1 day since the last southern standstill on 18 August 2010 at 17:07 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.929° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.807° at the point of next northern standstill on 2 September 2010 at 11:20 in ♊ Gemini.

 In 4 days on 24 August 2010 at 17:05 in ♒ Aquarius the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.